Skip to main content

 Best for: Most researchers (free, powerful, flexible)

-The go-to reference manager for most academics.
+The go-to citation manager for most academics.
 Free, open-source, and integrates with everything.

 Key capabilities: